emacs-mirror/emacs/mps/manual/source/topic/root.rst

 --------

-Creating a root and then registering is similar to reserving a block and then committing it (in the :ref:`topic-allocation-protocol`), and similar :ref:`cautions <topic-allocation-cautions>` apply.
+Creating a root and then registering is similar to reserving a block and then committing it (in the :ref:`topic-allocation-point-protocol`), and similar :ref:`cautions
+<topic-allocation-cautions>` apply.
 Before registering a root:

 1. The root must be valid (that is, the appropriate root scanning function can scan it).